It's been 5 days without reliable tap water for Jackson, Mississippi. Here's what we know about the latest repairs - and how people are coping - KTVZ

 Jeraldine Watts, 86, was in a line that stretched for 2 miles, she told CNN.

-Watts, who was born and raised in Jackson and lives with her daughter and granddaughter, said they have to use bottled or boiled water for everything — to brush teeth, cook and wash dishes.
+Watts, who was born and raised in Jackson and lives with her daughter and granddaughter, said they have to use bottled or boiled water for everything — even to cook and wash dishes.

-Some residents had been catching rainwater to flush their toilets and even to brush their teeth, they told CNN’s Ryan Young.

 “We are constantly paying water bills, and we can’t use the water,” Jackson resident Corean Wheeler said.
 “We feel like we are living in a third world country in America, and that’s kind of bad.”